Jade1109/TIgo/README.md

 TIgo requires R>= 4.4.0

 ## About
-TIgo provides a comprehensive pipeline from scratch, compares and combines Monocle3 and Slingshot, and supplies the Trajectory information on the key interferon-stimulated gene and immune cell markers for SARS2 infection (Saelens et al., 2019, Street et al., 2018)
+TIgo provides a comprehensive pipeline from scratch, compares and combines Monocle3 and Slingshot, and supplies the Trajectory information on the key interferon-stimulated gene and immune cell markers for SARS2 infection.
+Moreover, the preprocess of object creation uses Seurat.v5 (Saelens et al., 2019, Street et al., 2018，Pereira et al., 2021)

 ![TIgo workflow](/figures/workflow.png)